google/brax/README.md

 Explore Brax easily and quickly through a series of colab notebooks:

 * [Brax Basics](https://colab.research.google.com/github/google/brax/blob/main/notebooks/basics.ipynb) introduces the Brax API, and shows how to simulate basic physics primitives.
-* [Brax Training](https://colab.research.google.com/github/google/brax/blob/main/notebooks/training.ipynb) introduces Brax environments and training algorithms, and lets you train your own policies directly within the colab.
+* [Brax Environments](https://colab.research.google.com/github/google/brax/blob/main/notebooks/environments.ipynb) shows how to operate and visualize Brax environments.
+It also demonstrates converting Brax environments to Gym environments, and how to use Brax via other ML frameworks such as PyTorch.
-* [Brax + PyTorch](https://colab.research.google.com/github/google/brax/blob/main/notebooks/pytorch.ipynb) demonstrates how to operate Brax environments performantly from PyTorch.
+* [Brax Training](https://colab.research.google.com/github/google/brax/blob/main/notebooks/training.ipynb) introduces Brax's training algorithms, and lets you train your own policies directly within the colab.
+It also demonstrates loading and saving policies.
-* [Brax Multi-Agent](https://colab.research.google.com/github/google/brax/blob/main/notebooks/multiagent.ipynb) demonstrates Brax's performance on multi-agent simulation, with many bodies in the environment at once.
+* [Brax Multi-Agent](https://colab.research.google.com/github/google/brax/blob/main/notebooks/multiagent.ipynb) measures Brax's performance on multi-agent simulation, with many bodies in the environment at once.

 ## Using Brax locally